Office of the Registrar

 Student Life Office

-Student Life staff are committed to working collaboratively to support student success.
+The Office of Student Life is committed to working collaboratively to support student success.
 Students are invited to contact the Dean’s office for guidance regarding their progress and engagement at the college, including questions relating to administrative and academic issues or college policies and procedures.
 The Dean of Student Life Office works with faculty, staff, and parents to coordinate a comprehensive network of support for all students.
-Link to webpage.

 Back to Handbook